Chinese Unification Promotion Party: Banning proposal

 The proposal to ban the Chinese Unification Promotion Party was first proposed by the Hong Kong Future Concern Group, a political organization based in Hong Kong, on 18 August 2017.
 In an open letter to 18 legislators of the Taiwan Parliamentary Concern for Hong Kong Democracy Alliance (all of them being members of either the New Power Party or the Democratic Progressive Party), the group made a number of demands, including declaring the Chinese Patriotic United Association (中華愛國同心會) and the Chinese Unification Promotion Party illegal organizations and arresting all related persons, as well as banning members of Hong Kong's pro-China political parties from entering Taiwan.

 In 2020, the New Power Party's Legislative Yuan caucus proposed that the Ministry of the Interior transfer the Unification Promotion Party to the Constitutional Court of the Judicial Yuan for dissolution procedures.
 The ruling Tsai Ing-wen government, however, has not responded positively.
 The proposal by the New Power Party was even rejected by the then-ruling Democratic Progressive Party with 64 votes against and only 7 votes in favor.

 Some Hong Kong residents in Taiwan are dissatisfied with the government's strict immigration requirements, imposed under the pretext of national security, while they simultaneously see tolerance toward parties that are pro-unification.

 On 6 November 2024, the Ministry of the Interior believed that the party was likely to violate the free, democratic and constitutional order of the Republic of China, and therefore filed a petition with the Constitutional Court of the Judicial Yuan to dissolve the Unification Promotion Party in accordance with the Additional Articles to the Constitution of the Republic of China (中華民國憲法增修條文) and the Political Parties Act (政黨法).
 The government of the People's Republic of China condemned the petition.

 Interior Ministry officials said the law does not protect key members of a political party from engaging in criminal activity, which is the most important red line.
 The United Front Party is the first political party to be referred to the case by the Ministry of the Interior, and the Ministry will continue to monitor other political parties with similar cases.

 Zhu Fenglian, spokesperson for the Taiwan Affairs Office of the State Council of the People's Republic of China, strongly condemned this, saying that the DPP was suppressing patriotic unification forces on the island.
-The New Power Party responded to the Ministry of the Interior's 2024 action plan by expressing strong support and even stating that it was “long overdue.”
+The New Power Party responded to the Ministry of the Interior's 2024 action plan by expressing strong support and even stating that it was "long overdue."
+In July 2026, Taiwan's interior ministry said that it will petition the Judicial Yuan to dissolve the party.